azdavis/rjsonnet/README.md

 ## Warning

-This project is pre-MVP.
+This project is a very minimal MVP.
 Most IDE features are not implemented.
 Some **language** features haven't even been implemented.
 There are a lot of TODOs and probably a good amount of latent bugs.

 For more mature alternatives, consider: